cell-org/intro.cell.computer/README.md

 ---

+## Protocol Tax

+Most blockchain protocols try to capture value on the protocol level by taking a cut for each usage.
+Even if they do not do it today, that's often the future goal, which may they implement through a governance vote.

+While this makes sense for various protocol types (such as marketplace protocols) and there's nothing wrong with this kind of **"protocol fee tax"**, this does add a layer of psychological barrier and uncertainty if you're thinking about building out your whole universe powered by NFTs, made up of millions and billions of tokens.

+---

 ## No Automation

 We take for granted that NFTs are something that can only be created manually by humans, and cannot be automated..